Hanged Army officer cadet deemed ‘low risk’ after suicide attempt, inquest hears

 An earlier inquest hearing recorded her provisional cause of death as “asphyxia due to hanging”.

-Colonel Robert Manuel, president of the service enquiry into her death which reported in November last year, told Berkshire Coroner’s Court in Reading told Ms Perks became drunk on three occasions when her behaviour became erratic.
+Colonel Robert Manuel, president of the service inquiry into her death which reported in November last year, told Berkshire Coroner’s Court in Reading that Ms Perks’ behaviour became erratic on three occasions while drunk.

 After the first, where she made a suicide attempt at a Royal Engineers visit in July 2018, she was deemed at low risk of reoccurrence and was later given a “dressing down”.